 There are two UNESCO World Heritage Sites in the South Moravian Region: the Lednice-Valtice Cultural Landscape in Břeclav District and the Tugendhat Villa in Brno.
 The region called Moravian Tuscany near the town of Kyjov is a paradise for landscape photographers.

-Below are some amazing places in the South Moravian Region.
+Below are some amazing places to see in South Moravia.
 The list will be updated automatically as the website grows!